rootVIII/boogle/README.md

 This script is great if you need to add news to your webapp (with OG preview images).

-Tested with Chrome v103; provide absolute or relative path to the chromedriver binary (I prefer to keep it in the CWD/project root).
+Tested with Chrome v103; provide absolute or relative path to the chromedriver binary (I prefer to keep it in project root).

 Example usage:
 <pre>